 A message from the Oregon Department of Human Services posted at the facility and recently obtained by WW describes the death of an unnamed resident on Aug.
 30. She was found unconscious in the facility’s courtyard after being left unmonitored in the sun wearing heavy clothing for several hours, and later died while at the hospital undergoing treatment for hyperthermia.

-“Two caregivers that were scheduled to work called out sick, leaving the facility with one med tech to cover resident care,” the message says.
+“Two caregivers that were scheduled to work called out sick, leaving the facility with one med tech to cover resident care,” the message reads.
 “The incidents outlined above places all residents at risk for immediate jeopardy.”

 DHS has banned the facility from taking on new residents, and issued a “condition” on the facility’s license requiring it to have at least four caregivers on staff during the day.

 When WW called the facility seeking comment, the executive director said she had no details to share because it was her first day on the job.
 She’s employed by Frontier Senior Living, a Dallas-based chain that manages senior living facilities across the country.
 Frontier did not return WW’s call.
-Neither did the Georgia real estate investment company that’s listed as the facility’s owner on its license with the state.
+Neither did the Georgia real estate investment company listed as the facility’s owner on its license with the state.

 “Older adults shouldn’t be left in a scenario where they’re in a state-licensed facility and potentially going to die from the elements due to that level of negligence.
-That’s what happened here— and that’s what happened at Mt.
+That’s what happened here—and that’s what happened at Mt.
 Hood Senior Living,” Steele said.

 The problem has gained national attention.
 The Washington Post has counted dozens of similar deaths at specialized facilities catering to people with dementia across the country.